stalwartlabs/website/docs/get-started.md

 **Stalwart Mail Server** is an open-source mail server solution with JMAP, IMAP4, and SMTP support and a wide range of modern features.
 It is written in Rust and aims to be secure, fast, robust and scalable.

-## Why choose Stalwart?

-Within the field of mail servers, established names like Postfix, Courier and Dovecot have long been the go-to solutions.
-However, the landscape of internet messaging is evolving, with a need for more efficient, easy to maintain, reliable, and secure systems.
-Here's why you might consider making the switch to Stalwart Mail Server:

-- Designed with the latest internet messaging protocols in mind - JMAP and IMAP4rev2, along with the conventional SMTP.
-- Leverages the performance and security benefits of the Rust programming language.
-This statically typed, compiled language is known for its memory safety and concurrency support, reducing the likelihood of typical security issues like buffer overflows.
-- Thanks to its native FoundationDB and S3 storage support, it can be scaled across many servers, accommodating millions of users.
-- Available as a single, integrated package that includes JMAP, IMAP, and SMTP servers.
-This means that you don't have to install, configure and maintain multiple servers to get a complete solution.

 ## Choosing a package

 Stalwart Mail server is distributed as a single binary that includes JMAP, IMAP, and SMTP servers and also as standalone packages for those who need only one of these servers: